-Apparently we were let off lightly, however, as this account by Robert Byron of a hotel stay in Mazar-i-Sherif in 1934 demonstrates:
+Apparently we were let off lightly, however, as this account by Robert Byron of a hotel stay in Mazar-i-Sherif in 1934 demonstrates:"Where is the guest-house?" we asked, using the ordinary Persian word.

 "It is not a guest-house.
 It is an 'hotel'.
 This way."